HeyMaslo/companion-server/README.md

 You can run `docker-compose up --build` (within the `/apis` folder) which will start a container that will allow you to start developing locally.

-It will run `nodemon` to start the server so any change should be reflected inmediately.
+It will run `nodemon` to start the server so any change should be reflected immediately.

 Make sure you are using the right port (you can change it on the `docker-compose.yml` file).
 It is set to map `41690` to `8080`.